PCI Certification Overview #

 - Organization-Wide sharing settings, role hierarchy, and sharing rules all control the individual records that users can access

 Object Level Security (User Licenses and Profiles)

 After that, Profiles are probably the most important aspect of controlling the security around Chargent’s fields and any access to the Encrypted Fields.
 Each user is assigned a profile, which is typically related to their job function (eg. System Administrator, Sales, Billing, etc.).
-The profile can prevent a user from seeing, modifying, creating or deleting any record of a particular type of object (such as Opportunities, Transactions, or Chargent Orders).
+The profile can prevent a user from seeing, modifying, creating, or deleting any record of a particular object type (such as Opportunities, Transactions, or Chargent Orders).

 Field History Tracking #